gbeckers/Darr/docs/tutorialarray.rst

 Creating an array from an iterable
 ----------------------------------
 Sometimes you have something that produces values in chunks.
 Say output from a filter over a long signal.
+Or, in a measurement situation, some recording instrument that yields values.

 The 'asarray' method reads iterables:

 .. code:: python